alphanodes/additionals/docs/macros/calendar.rst

 Scope
 +++++

-This macro only works in Wiki pages.
+This macro only works in wiki page contexts.

 Examples
 ++++++++